chanchaltut/chanchaltut/README.md

 - 🌱 I’m looking to collaborate on new open projects.
 - 🏸 Shuttle is also a part of my life with this coding hustle.
 - ❤ A great lover of Maths, Physics and Literature.
-- 💬 We can have a conversation on Mail.
+- 💬 We can have a conversation via Mail.
 - 😄 Looking forward to have a great journey ahead.
 - ⚡ Fun fact: alert(`If you’ve completed reading, then you can press ( alt + ⬅ ) `)